6. Inputs in InSpec

 end

-directory contained dozens or hundreds of tests, like we might see for a real security validation profile.
+endAlthough these controls are straightforward, imagine if your controls directory contained dozens or hundreds of tests, like we might see for a real security validation profile.
 Many of these tests will be referring to the same test values over and over again -- what happens when we need to change them?
 Or if I want to test to a different standard and want to adjust the values the tests are looking for?
 For example, what happens when a new major release of NGINX happens, and we want to test to make sure our deployed webserver is still up to date with the new latest version?

-.
+One way to improve these tests is to use inputs.
 Inputs enable you to separate the logic of your tests from the data of your tests.
-Inputs can be provided in-line with your invocation of inspec exec
+Inputs can be provided in-line with your invocation of inspec exec but they can also be stored in input files and placed under version control.
+Input files should be in the YAML format (files ending in .yaml or .yml).

-Profile inputs are defined in your profile's main directory within the inspec.yml
+Profile inputs are defined in your profile's main directory within the inspec.yml.
+These global inputs can be used across all the controls in your profile.

-Let's add an input to the inspec.yml
+Let's add an input to the inspec.yml file for our profile:

 name: my_nginx